The Off Season

 Make New Connections

 My husband and I enjoy attending annual family reunions during the off season.
-We feel connected to our family who regularly attend because we've developed genuine friendships over the years.
-When we were aspiring snowbirds, we learned more about it from multi-generational family snowbirds who shared their experiences with us.
+We feel connected to our family because we've developed genuine friendships with them over the years.
+When we were aspiring snowbirds, we learned more about the lifestyle from multi-generational family snowbirds who shared their experiences with us.

 Invite Loved Ones to Visit Your Snowbird Home